Faculty & Staff

 Biography

 Mrs. Childs received her BS in Exercise Science and Masters in Education degree with a concentration in Health Promotion from Georgia College & State University.
 She began her professional career at Mercer University in Macon, Georgia, where she served as Assistant Director of Employee Wellness and Assistant Director of Fitness and Wellness programs.
-Mrs. Childs returned to Georgia College as the Assistant Director of Student Fitness programs in 2009.
+Mrs. Childs returned to Georgia College & State University as the Assistant Director of Student Fitness programs in 2009.
 Since that time, she has held the positions of Associate Director of Fitness Operations for the Wellness and Recreation Center, University Employee Well-Being Liaison, and Lecturer in Exercise Science.
-Mrs. Childs is also a certified ACSM/ACS Cancer Exercise Trainer and lead the Survive & Thrive cancer wellness program for 6 years.
+Mrs. Childs is also a certified ACSM/ACS Cancer Exercise Trainer and led the Survive & Thrive cancer wellness program for 6 years.
 She has held AFAA/NASM Personal Trainer and Group Fitness Instructor certifications for over 20 years.

 Faculty